belle2/basf2/svd/doc/offcalib.rst

 SVD Cluster-Time Shift w.r.t.
 Cluster-Size
 ------------------------------------------
-Mean of cluster-times shifts with size of the clusters as strips with lower amplitude delays the time.
-This is not simulated and only should be seen in Data.
-To compensate this, a shift is added to the calibrated time.
+The mean of the cluster-time distribution shifts with the cluster size, as the strips of the clusters with lower amplitude, which are at the edge, delays in time.
+This effect is not simulated and it appears only in data.
+To compensate this, improving cluster time resolution in data and data-simulation agreement, a shift is added to the calibrated time.

 The calculation of shift values is implemented in the :ref:`calibration_caf` and is run on **6-sample data** with AirFlow and depends on :ref:`svdtimecalib`.

 For all three time estimators ``CoG6``, ``CoG3`` and ``ELS3``, we build the 1D plot of the cluster-time :math:`\left[t^{\rm Calibrated}_{\rm Cluster} - t_0^{\rm Event}\right]`; where :math:`t_{\rm Cluster}` is calibrated time of clusters in an event and :math:`t_0^{\rm Event}` is the EventT0 (mainly from CDC).
 Then the 1D plots are processed to find the peak.

+The steps are in the following:

 #.
-First a plot is fitted with a single Gaussian function.
+The 1D plot, mentioned above, is fitted with a single Gaussian function;
 #.
-Then the plot is fitted with a double Gaussian, using the fit result of the single Gaussian as initial parameters.
+The same plot is fitted with a double Gaussian, using the fit result of the single Gaussian as initial parameters;
 #.
-The value of shift is then taken from
+The value of shift is taken as follows:

-   #. if double Gaussian fit is successful, mean of the smallest Gaussian
+   #. if the double Gaussian fit is successful, the shift considered is the mean of the Gaussian with :math:`f>0.5`;
-   #. else if sigle Gaussian fit is successful, mean of the sigle Gaussian
+   #. else if single Gaussian fit is successful, the shift is the mean of the single Gaussian;
-   #. else mean of the histogram.
+   #. else shift is the mean of the histogram.